 - Increase the percentage of Cap-and-Trade revenues allocated to transportation projects and programs that help reduce greenhouse gas emissions in Santa Cruz County. - Support increases in Low Carbon Transit Operations Program (LCTOP) appropriations. - Support policy changes to the Affordable Housing and Sustainable Communities program (AHSC) that increase funding opportunities for projects in Santa Cruz County. - Ensure continued funding for low and zero-emission transit deployment.
-Ensure regulatory and legislative requirements related to transit electrification provide flexibility, consider cost and available technology, and do not place an undue burden on transit agencies. - Support legislation to devote a permanent Cap-and-Trade funding allocation to the Active Transportation Program. - Support legislation to increase the availability of funding for cities, counties, and regions to support economic development, affordable housing, and implementation of sustainable community strategies, as well as policy tools to reduce single-occupancy vehicle travel in a manner that ensures equitable policy outcomes. - Support innovative projects such as a new state-supported intercity passenger rail service on the planned Coast Route between the Bay Area and Goleta (previously called the Coast Daylight). - Support actions that would broaden eligibility in existing and/or new transportation funding streams to enable their use as a subsidy for low-income transportation system users (e.g. discounted fares for public transportation or shared mobility service). - o Support actions to require Caltrans to fund maintenance upgrades to Caltrans-owned facilities.
+Ensure regulatory and legislative requirements related to transit electrification provide flexibility, consider cost and available technology, and do not place an undue burden on transit agencies. - Support legislation to devote a permanent Cap-and-Trade funding allocation to the Active Transportation Program. - Cap and Trade Renewal: Support the renewal of the state's cap-and-trade program that limits the amount of emissions and encourages investment in cleaner technologies and to ensure robust funding for transit and other projects that reduce emissions. - Prop 4 Implementation: Monitor the implementation of Proposition 4 and support funding for new trails, restoration and protection of coastal areas from the effects of rising sea levels, adding trees to protect pedestrians from extreme heat, water conservation and water quality improvement projects, wildfire prevention, and vans to transport farmworkers and other transportation projects in Santa Cruz County. - Support innovative projects such as a new state-supported intercity passenger rail service on the planned Coast Route between the SF Bay Area and Southern California. - Support implementation of the newly adopted state rail plan, including mid-term improvements at the Pajaro Station in north Monterey County and long-term improvements along the Santa Cruz Branch Rail Line. - Support actions that would broaden eligibility in existing and/or new transportation funding streams to enable their use as a subsidy for low-income transportation system users (e.g. discounted fares for public transportation or shared mobility service).